-The Attached at the Heart Online Parenting Program
+The Attached at the Heart Parenting Program

-Or register for individual classes:
+or register for individual classes below $40/class

 In our first week, we will explore the basic emotional needs of infants and young children, why meeting them is as important as meeting their physical needs and how we can learn to meet them, even if our parents didn’t meet them for us.

-This class is great for parents-to-be or parents who intend to have at least one more child.
+This second class is great for parents-to-be or parents who intend to have at least one more child.
 We will explore the things you need to think about during pregnancy and in preparation for birth and the immediate postpartum period.

-Week 4 – Thursday, March 17th or Saturday, March 19th – Respond with Sensitivity
+Week 4 – Respond with Sensitivity

-This week we will explore the cornerstone of Attachment Parenting: empathizing with our children and responding sensitively to their emotional and physical needs, even if our parents didn’t do the same for us.
+Week four explores the cornerstone of Attachment Parenting: empathizing with our children and responding sensitively to their emotional and physical needs, even if our parents didn’t do the same for us.

-Week 5 – Thursday, March 24th or Saturday, March 26th – Use Nurturing Touch
+Week 5 – Use Nurturing Touch

-This week we’ll learn about normal infant sleep physiology, why our children need to have their needs met through the night and how we can safely do that and still get enough sleep for ourselves.
+In our sixth week, we’ll learn about normal infant sleep physiology, why our children need to have their needs met through the night and how we can safely do that and still get enough sleep for ourselves.

-This week’s class will explore ways to meet our children’s needs for loving, consistent caregiving, regardless of how much time we can take off of work.
+Our seventh class will explore ways to meet our children’s needs for loving, consistent caregiving, regardless of how much time we can take off of work.

-Week 8 – Thursday, April 14th or Saturday, April 16th – Practice Positive Discipline
+Week 8 – Practice Positive Discipline

 In this week eight’s class, developed with Positive Discipline author, Jane Nelson, we will discuss the most effective discipline styles and learn tools to equip our children with positive values, emotional intelligence and self-discipline.
 This class will be helpful to parents of toddlers through teens.